thunderbug1/Spherebot-Host-GUI/Readme.txt

 Warning for custom Firmwares: 	The send file function will only work if the arduino answers each sent command with a message
 				that contains "ok:" so that the next command is sent.

+Additional Notes:

+	The communication is based on the qextserialport library.
+I tried to make it event-based but I wasn´t able to get the event that a new line is received firing.
+So I simply made the communication not event but polling-based.
+If someone smarter than me could make it eventbased, it would be awesome :D. But it works polling based pretty good.
+I would just be curious to know it for future projects.

+Have fun with it ;)